swcarpentry/git-novice/episodes/04-changes.md

   Note, our newly created empty directory `cakes` does not appear in the list of untracked files even if we explicitly add it (*via* `git add`) to our repository.
 This is the reason why you will sometimes see `.gitkeep` files in otherwise empty directories.
+The sole purpose of `.gitkeep` files is to populate a directory so that Git adds it to the repository.
+The name `.gitkeep` is just a convention, and in fact, you can name these files anything you like.

 2. If you create a directory in your Git repository and populate it with files, you can add all files in the directory at once by: